fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 - Ridge regression with batch gradient descent (the loss function is differentiable)
 - Elastic net with coordinate descent (the loss function is not differentiable)
-- Logistic regressiion with batch gradient descent (the loss function is differentiable)
+- Logistic regression with batch gradient descent (the loss function is differentiable)

 References